Makkah Region Deputy Governor Honors Winners Of 44th King Abdulaziz International Quran Competition - UrduPoint

 Makkah Region Deputy Governor Honors Winners Of 44th King Abdulaziz International Quran Competition

-Minister of Islamic Affairs, Dawah, and Guidance Sheikh Dr. Abdullatif bin Abdulaziz Al Al-Sheikh, who supervises the Kingdom's local and international Quran competitions, delivered a speech in which he stated that "this competition affirms Saudi Arabia's care and concern for the Holy Quran, its memorization, and recitation", he added.
+Minister of Islamic Affairs, Dawah, and Guidance Sheikh Dr. Abdullatif bin Abdulaziz Al Al-Sheikh, who supervises the Kingdom's local and international Quran competitions, delivered a speech in which he stated that this competition affirms Saudi Arabia's care and concern for the Holy Quran, its memorization, and recitation.

 Recent Stories